Other / mixed grade configuration · Miami, FL

 What is the racial and ethnic makeup of Ethel Koger Beckham K-8 Center?

-The largest demographic group at Ethel Koger Beckham K-8 Center is Hispanic or Latino at 98.5%.
-The school serves a diverse student body in MIAMI, FL.
+The largest demographic group at Ethel Koger Beckham K-8 Center is Hispanic or Latino at 98.5% of enrollment, in Miami, FL.

 What is the Resource Investment Index for Ethel Koger Beckham K-8 Center?

-Ethel Koger Beckham K-8 Center has a Resource Investment Index of 50/100 (C-) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Ethel Koger Beckham K-8 Center has a Resource Investment Index of 50/100 (higher reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page